traildb/traildb/README.md

-TrailDB is a database aggregating the past history of a cookie and letting it you query it.
+TrailDB is a database aggregating the past history cookies and letting you query them.

 ### Internals
 Each dimension value is encoded into a 32 bits unsigned int.